pegasystems/react-sdk/README.md

 - Javascript to integrate component parameters, ConstellationJS client APIs, and alternate design system presentational components.
 - Storybook configuration and mocks for integrating with Infinity to facilitate local component testing before publication, configuration, and testing with the Infinity server.

-The React SDK includes a ConstellationJS to Angular bridge and sample DX components.
+The React SDK includes a ConstellationJS to React bridge and sample DX components.
 The alternative design system used in the React SDK is [Material UI](https://v4.mui.com/).
 For more information about Constellation SDKs, see the [Constellation SDKs](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/constellation-sdks.html) documentation.

 A **summary of the latest updates** to the **@pega/react-sdk-components** and **@pega/react-sdk-overrides** used by the React SDK can be found in